codeforamerica/workforwardnola/README.md

 The "Email to yourself" career assessment feature requires the `EMAIL_xxxx` config variables to be set.
 We use the [pony](https://github.com/benprew/pony) gem to send emails, please see their documentation for more details.

+Some changes have included various AWS services.
+In addition to SMTP from the pony gem, several config variables must be set for AWS services (S3 and SES).
+These are new additions added below the `EMAIL_xxxx` config variables.

+Setting up SES: `SENDER_EMAIL`, `OWNER_EMAIL`, `AWS_ACCESS`, `AWS_SECRET` must all be configured in `.env` for the SES to work through the job form.

+Setting up S3: Configure `AWS_BUCKET` in `.env`

+There is additionally an optional feature to write to google sheets using a file `client_secret.json`.
+An example is included in `client_secret.json.example`.
+If you do not wish to use this feature, do not create or use `client_secret.json`!
+You can find information on the [google-drive-ruby](https://github.com/gimite/google-drive-ruby) GitHub.

 ## Updating content
 For details on updating content see other files under the `docs/` folder.
 Details on updating career info via spreadsheet specifically is in [docs/career_assessment_how_to.md](docs/career_assessment_how_to.md).